Back in August, I spent 12 days walking

 Unsurprisingly, given the weather, there were lots of mushrooms, many of them the size of dinner plates.
 This one is shown with my size 9.5 boot.

 Because I reached the point where I had meant to camp and found it occupied by a large group of adolescent males, I backtracked to the last seen camp, near an unnamed pond.
-That made for of my longer days, at nearly 9 miles and over 2000' up and 2100' down.
+That made for one of my longer days, at nearly 9 miles and over 2000' up and 2100' down.
 I was still in camp well before dinner time, and had time and privacy for a bit of a bath.

 Solo camp #2.
 Rooting through the food bag for the heaviest remaining dinner.